elliottloveridge/compressed-video-classification/README.md

     --result_path results
 ```

-* Evaluation will create a folder for MMYY and store it within the relevant sub-folder ('benchmark' for the above example)
+* Evaluation will create a folder for MMYY (see __Dataset Dir__ above) and store it within the relevant sub-folder (this would be 'benchmark' for the above example)

-* Example runs for model-compression methods are saved within ogg-run.py
+* Example runs for model-compression methods are saved within ogg-run.py, see opts.py for all required compression arguments

+* The ```distiller``` folder within ```compressed-3d-cnn``` contains YAML files required by the compression scheduler

 ### Augmentations